RoshanRon12/Clustering-animals-by-their-attributes/README.md

 5 -- (4) frog, frog, newt, toad
 6 -- (8) flea, gnat, honeybee, housefly, ladybird, moth, termite, wasp 7 -- (10) clam, crab, crayfish, lobster, octopus, scorpion, seawasp, slug, starfish, worm

+# In this we have the domain knowledge and know that there are seven classes.
+Assume we don't know this.
+We want to find out if the Elbow method guides us to the same conclusion